esphome/esphome-docs/components/lvgl.rst

 ``meter``
 *********

-The Meter widget can visualize data in very flexible ways.
+The meter widget can visualize data in very flexible ways.
 It can use arcs, needles, ticks, lines and/or labels.

 .. figure:: /components/images/lvgl_meter.png
     :align: center